nils-holmberg/cca-cv/readme.md

 # computational content analysis, computer vision
 - content analysis is under-utilized in communication research ?
 - visuals as content (and some reception of visuals later on)
+- human coders are the gold standard, but does not scale up

 ## automated web scraping
-- digital images, videos, web pages, source code
+- digital images, videos, web pages, source code, metadata
 - dont forget subtitles, automatic transcription of video
-- human coders are the gold standard, but does not scale up

 <img src="https://github.com/nils-holmberg/cca-cv/raw/main/web/isk/Screenshot_2019-11-05_13-54-39.png" height="512">